almono/TasksDashboard/README.md

-# Laravel Donation Platform application
+# Laravel Tasks/Projects Platform application

 To build the project:
 - Copy the repository